LucyLiu-UCSB/LucyLiu-UCSB.github.io/.container/_posts/2019-11-22-count-inversion-with-merge-sort.md

 ```

 ## Simulation
-Now we run a small simulation to estimate the average number of inversions in a length $n$ list.
+Now we run a small simulation to estimate the average number of inversions in a length \\(n\\) list.
 ```python
 import numpy as np